France opens probe into figure skating underage sex abuse claims - France 24

 - Calls for resignation -

-Abitbol's claims, which came on the heels of French tennis coach Andrew Geddes being jailed for 18 years for raping four underage players, gathered further pace on Monday when sports minister Maracineanu told Didier Gailhaguet to quit as president of France's ice skating federation.
+Maracineanu had scolded Gailhaguet as Abitbol's claims, which came on the heels of French tennis coach Andrew Geddes being jailed for 18 years for raping four underage players, gathered pace.

 "The weight of facts and their continuation over time illustrate that a general dysfunction exists within the federation," she said.